 Understanding the problem

-Ozone is a gas that sits in the Earth’s stratosphere, a layer of the atmosphere 10-50 km above the Earth’s surface and protects us from the sun’s harmful ultraviolet (UV) rays.
-Without it, there are many potential dangers to our health and our environment; from skin cancer and certain eye diseases to permanent damage to plant life, which can disrupt entire ecosystems.
+Ozone is a gas in the Earth’s stratosphere.
+This layer is 10-50 km above the Earth’s surface.
+Ozone protects us from the sun’s harmful ultraviolet (UV) rays.
+Without it, we face many dangers to our health and environment.
+These dangers include skin cancer, certain eye diseases, and permanent damage to plant life.
+Such damage can disrupt entire ecosystems.

-When exposed to intense UV Light, some compounds release chlorine or bromine into the stratosphere.
-These compounds contribute to ozone depletion and are therefore called ozone-depleting substances (ODS).
-To put it into perspective, 1 chlorine atom can destroy over 100,000 ozone molecules before it is removed from the stratosphere.
-Ozone can therefore be destroyed at a faster rate than it is naturally created.
+When exposed to intense UV light, some compounds release chlorine or bromine into the stratosphere.
+These compounds contribute to ozone depletion.
+They are called ozone-depleting substances (ODS).
+For example, one chlorine atom can destroy over 100,000 ozone molecules before it is removed from the stratosphere.
+This means ozone can be destroyed faster than it is naturally created.

 ODS that release chlorine include chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs), carbon tetrachloride, and methyl chloroform.
 ODS that release bromine include halons and methyl bromide.
-Although ODS are emitted at the Earth’s surface, they are eventually carried into the stratosphere in a process that can take as long as two to five years.
+Although ODS are emitted at the Earth’s surface, they eventually reach the stratosphere.
+This process can take two to five years.

-However, not all chlorine and bromine sources contribute to ozone layer depletion.
+Not all chlorine and bromine sources contribute to ozone depletion.
 Researchers have found that chlorine from swimming pools, industrial plants, sea salt, and volcanoes does not reach the stratosphere.

 The Montreal Protocol